 Furthermore, thank you to those of you who have encouraged your children to use Google Classroom this week.
 There was an obvious increase in levels of activity, which will be of huge benefit to our learners moving forwards.

-We are awaiting more updated information on this from Midlothian Council.
+Attached is updated information from Midlothian Council.
 Please be patient with us as we make the necessary preparations over the next number of weeks and be reassured that we will do everything we can to make sure we are getting it right for every child in our school.

 Our P1 virtual transition is now live on our website and we have received some very positive feedback so far.
 The transition includes a virtual tour of the school, which you or your children might enjoy taking even though they know what it looks like!
 It will give them a chance to see their classroom again, which I’m sure they’d enjoy.
 There is also a virtual P1 classroom where you can do lots of activities and read a story with their class teacher.
 P7 transition activities are also underway.
 More information will follow from St David’s HS.